 Chemistry: Coordination Chemistry & Chemical Bonding in Inorganic Chemistry, Electrochemistry, Chemical & Ionic Equilibrium, Mole Concept in Physical Chemistry and Organic Chemistry.

 Expert tip: Just go through the periodic in general and read NCERT for Inorganic Chemistry.
-For Organic part, first build up your all basic concepts and then start doing lots of practice.
-And for Physical part, practice as many numericals as you can.
+For the Organic part, first, build up your all basic concepts and then start doing lots of practice.
+And for the Physical part, practice as many numerical as you can.

-Recommendation: Students are advised to avoid selective study in Physics, Chemistry and Mathematics, as the number of questions is more in the objective papers where there is intermingling of concepts from various topics.
+Recommendation: Students are advised to avoid selective study in Physics, Chemistry, and Mathematics, as the number of questions is more in the objective papers where there is an intermingling of concepts from various topics.

-Q. As the 40% weightage given to normalized score of class 12th marks has been scrapped for 2017, do you suggest some change in strategy this time for aspirants in comparison to how it has been so far?
+Q. As the 40% weightage given to the normalized score of class 12th marks has been scrapped since last year, do you suggest some change in strategy this time for aspirants in comparison to how it has been so far?

-Ans: Scrapping of Class XII weightage in JEE Main from 2017 will certainly benefit those students who were serious for JEE Main and who may not fair well in boards.
+Ans: Scrapping of Class XII weightage in JEE Main will certainly benefit those students who were serious about JEE Main and who may not fare well in boards.
 The two exams are different in terms of the pattern of paper and level of questions asked.
-Here the deserving students will get a desired rank.
+Here the deserving students will get the desired rank.
 In fact, this step is a boon for the serious aspirants.
 The preparation strategy should be different this time and must be goal oriented.
 If the aspirant wishes to do well in JEE Main, he/she must utilize the time gap between board exams smartly in solving questions related to JEE Main and solving Mock Tests, as the key to success in JEE Main is speed and accuracy while solving objective type questions.
-Here the NCERT Text books may be referred to cover the additional topics asked in JEE Main which are not included in JEE Advanced.
+Here the NCERT textbooks may be referred to cover the additional topics asked in JEE Main which are not included in JEE Advanced.

 Q. What changes in strategy should a student need to bring in preparation as time passes?
 What importance does solving sample paper hold?